Welcome to Lea Gardens

 • How We Do It

-We propagate and grow our own plants, and sell them across the country.
+We propagate and grow our own plants.

 • Learn More